stievie/ABx/README.md

 The file server is a simple HTTP server providing files and other information.
 The client may connect to it from time to time and download data.

+It is also used to update the game client and the client assets.

 There can be any number of file servers.
 Usually you may want to have file servers in different regions, and not on the same machine.
 A file server does not need much resources, just bandwidth.
 But if they run on the same machine, they must